highlando/20-shu-mor/index.md

  * Proper systems
  * System norms

-## Lesson 4
+## 4 Projection Based Model Reduction

-In the 4th lecture, I will introduce the fundamental model reduction approach that uses projections and explain several ways to compute these projections.
+*In the 4th lecture, I will introduce the fundamental model reduction approach that uses projections and explain several ways to compute these projections.*

-## Lesson 5
+## 5 Balanced Truncation

-A mathematical well understood projection method is Balanced Truncation (BT), which will be introduced in the 5th lecture.
+*A mathematical well understood projection method is Balanced Truncation (BT), which will be introduced in the 5th lecture.*

+ * Gramians
+ * Balanced Realizations
+ * Balanced Truncation

 ## Lesson 6